 A: Show your breadth and skill as a musician by choosing pieces in contrasting styles (contrasting languages for singers).
 Official requirements can be found online.
 Be prepared to sight read material that a faculty member may choose to put in front of you.
 Also, at the conclusion of the audition, be ready to take a brief music theory diagnostic exam and write a brief essay about yourself.

-Q: What if I am not awarded a full tuition scholarship?
+Q: What if I am not awarded a music scholarship?

 Q: Do those wishing to audition only for ensembles need to attend the audition day?